 Field Value No. Displays the consecutive number of the SIP provider (your IP telephony provider).
 Description Displays the description of the SIP provider that has been entered upon creation of the provider.
 Registrar Displays the server your system connects to in order to enable IP phone calls.
-Access Type Displays if your connection is a point to multipoint or point to point (DDI) connection.
-Status Displays the current status of the connection to this SIP pro- vider.
+Access Type Displays if your connection is a point to multipoint or point to

-Fields in the Physical Interfaces menu

 Field Value

+point (DDI) connection.

+Status Displays the current status of the connection to this SIP provider.

+Fields in the Physical Interfaces menu.

+Field Value

 Interface - Connection Information - Link The physical interfaces are listed here and their most important settings are shown (ISDN: only the first 4 ports are listed).
-The system also displays whether the interface is connected or act- ive.
+The system also displays whether the interface is connected or active.

 Interface specifics for Ethernet interfaces:

-• IP address
+IP address

 Netmask

 Not configured

 Interface specifics for ISDN interfaces:

 Configured

 Not configured

 Interface specifics for xDSL interfaces:

 Last Change

 DSL operation mode

 DSL Speed

 DSL Volume

-Interface specifics for LTE connection:

-Current quality of the UMTS/LTE connection

-Fields in the WAN Interfaces menu
+Fields in the WAN Interfaces menu.

 Field Value • All the WAN interfaces are listed here and their most important settings are shown.
-The system also displays whether the inter- face is active.
+The system also displays whether the interface is active.

-6.2 Global Settings
+7.2 Global Settings

-The basic system parameters are managed in the ${\mbox{\bf Global Settings}}$ menu.
+The basic system parameters are managed in the Global Settings menu.